andrasq/node-qpubs/Pubsub.md

 Stop calling `deliver` with messages from `topic`, append them to the subscription message queue instead.
 Unsubscribing more than once is ok, but the subscription must already exist, else an error is returned.
-Unsubscribe just suspends message delivery, any messages that accumulate will be delivered after the next `subscribe` call.
+Unsubscribe just suspends message delivery, any messages that accumulate will be delivered after the next `openSubscription` call.
 To cancel the subscription the `delete` option must be set to `true`.
 The `callback` is called once the listener has been removed, or on error.

 Options:
 - `delete` cancel the subscription, discard all its undelivered messages, destroy its message queue.
   Default `false`.
 The discarded messages are lost.
+- `discard` TBD

 ### sub.createSubscription( topic, subId, [options,] callback(err) )